You've signed in with a UCLA undergraduate student account.

 Graduate Student Researcher positions provide experience working on faculty-supervised research projects.
 Applicants should inquire within their department.

 The UCLA Career Center’s Handshake is a good place to start looking for internships, as is the UCLA International Education Office if you’re looking for an experience abroad.
 Other places are your home program/department and other programs/departments on campus.

-Many UCLA summer programs are designed to give undergraduates research experience prior to applying to graduate school.
+Many UCLA summer programs are designed to give undergraduates research experience before applying to graduate school.
 Head to our Admissions section to learn more about Undergraduate Summer Programs.
-For graduate students, search our Graduate Funding Search Engine to see what current research opportunities are available through the summer.
+For graduate students, search our Graduate Funding Search Engine to see current research opportunities available through the summer.